chris9889/osu-RP/README.md

 .
 this gameMode is not official project, but maybe can play by adding additional plugin in osu!laser.
 .
+[HowToPlay]
+1.Clone this project.
+2.Open in VisualStudio or Mono.
+3.Add "Resources.AddStore(new DllResourceStore("osu.Game.Modes.RP.dll"));" into osu.Framework/Game.cs after line:109
+if you not add it ,there are no texture while playing RP GameMode.
+4.Compile it and enjoy it : )
+.
 https://github.com/andy840119/osu-RP_resource
 resource of texture and sample is in here
 .